pixee/docs/docs/configuring.md

 ## Configuring Lockfile Updates

-Some Pixeebot fixes add dependencies to your project.
+Some Pixee fixes add dependencies to your project.
 For package managers that rely on lockfiles, it is important to update the lockfile after adding dependencies.
-We recommend using a GitHub Action to automatically update lockfiles for Pixeebot PRs.
+We recommend using a GitHub Action to automatically update lockfiles for Pixee PRs.

 ### Python: Poetry

 [Poetry](https://python-poetry.org/) is a popular Python package manager that uses a `pyproject.toml` file to manage dependencies.
-To automatically update the Poetry lockfile for Pixeebot PRs that add dependencies, add the following GitHub action workflow to your repository:
+To automatically update the Poetry lockfile for Pixee PRs that add dependencies, add the following GitHub action workflow to your repository:

 ```yaml
 name: Update Poetry Lockfile